europace/baufismart-antraege-api/README.md

 ### Set loan officer
 As loan provider, update the loan officer for well informed advisors and easy conversations with sales.

-If you set the loan officer, she/he can edit the approval and the contact information will be automatically shared with the advisor in BaufiSmart.
+If you set the loan officer, she/he can edit the application and the contact information will be automatically shared with the advisor in BaufiSmart.
 Requirement:
-- the caller is loan officer for the approval
+- the caller is loan officer for the application
 - the caller has scope `baufinanzierung:antrag:schreiben`

 example request: